hdbt/MAIHDA/README.md

 Generates a ternary diagnostic plot.
 For each stratum it normalizes three magnitudes to sum to 1: the additive signal (how far the fixed-effect-only prediction sits from the grand mean), the intersection-specific signal (the magnitude of the stratum random effect), and the uncertainty in that estimate.
 It is a relative-signal diagnostic, not a formal variance decomposition.

 ### `plot_prediction_deviation_panels()`
-Creates an advanced, publication-ready two-panel dashboard for visualizing predicted values and highlighting the most notable cases or strata.
-What counts as notable depends on the model type — the largest deviation from the mean prediction (Gaussian/Poisson), the largest absolute deviance residual (binomial), or the most surprising observation (ordinal) — and the labelled points are not regression-diagnostic outliers.
+Creates a two-panel dashboard for visualizing predicted values and highlighting the most notable cases or strata.
+What counts as notable depends on the model type — the largest deviation from the mean prediction (Gaussian/Poisson), the largest absolute deviance residual (binomial), or the most surprising observation (ordinal).

 ### `compare_maihda()`
 Compares VPC/ICC across multiple models with optional bootstrap confidence intervals, and (by default, `ic = TRUE`) appends relative-fit information criteria — AIC/BIC for the likelihood engines, WAIC/LOOIC for brms — for comparing model structures.